omgmog/omgmog.github.com/_posts/2022-03-28-devterm-stuff.md

 ## Trackball replacement

-This replacement part was originally suggested [in this post](https://forum.clockworkpi.com/t/the-cheapest-keyboard-hardware-mod/7708) on the ClockworkPi forum.
+This replacement trackball was originally suggested [in this post on the ClockworkPi forum](https://forum.clockworkpi.com/t/the-cheapest-keyboard-hardware-mod/7708).
 I ordered a couple from a seller on AliExpress and then waited a month for them to arrive.

-While I waited, I also [flashed an improved keyboard firmware](https://forum.clockworkpi.com/t/ive-rewritten-devterm-keyboard-trackball-firmware/7671).
+While I waited, I [flashed a custom keyboard firmware](https://forum.clockworkpi.com/t/ive-rewritten-devterm-keyboard-trackball-firmware/7671) that improves the trackball sensitivity.

 Installation of the trackball was a very simple process: